Author: Luca Willington

-The table below shows the quarterly sales values for a small business - let’s call it ABC Ltd - recorded over 6 successive years.
-We have rounded the figures down to the nearest thousand.
+The table below shows the quarterly sales values for a medium-sized business - let's call it ABC Ltd - recorded over six successive years.
+We have rounded the figures down to millions.

 Figure 1 shows the same sales figures plotted on a run chart.

 We can tell by looking at both the table and the run chart that the last two quarters are better than any other across the six years.
 For the first time since they began trading, ABC Ltd have reached quarterly sales figures of over ~6 million.
 The result is of course to be celebrated.
 There is also the question of how significant the last two quarters are in terms of business growth prospects?
 Do they indicate a change in the process, or is it just routine variation?
 Can we expect a growing trend to set in?
 What should ABC Ltd's sales forecast be for the year ahead?
 You will notice we are not talking about setting 'aspirational' sales targets and giving the sales staff a stretch.
 What we need to know is how strong an expectation of growth the management can realistically form.
 Do we need to be well prepared for an increase in business activity?
 Will we need to increase capacity, hire more staff etc?
 Building the process behaviour chart will give us answers to these questions, answers based on the dynamic of the process itself, not just on hopes and aspirations.

 Step 2: Calculate the average for the given collection of values (X).

 The average will become the central line of the graph, as in Figure 2.
 In our example, the sum of the 24 sales values recorded in the graph is ~115.1 million.
 Dividing the sum by 24 will give us an average X of ~4.79 million.